 Yet there is light in the darkness.
 Tatiana meets Alexander, a brave young officer in the Red Army.
 Strong and self-confident, yet guarding a mysterious and troubled past, he is drawn to Tatiana—and she to him.
 Starvation, desperation, and fear soon grip their city during the terrible winter of the merciless German siege.
 Tatiana and Alexander’s impossible love threatens to tear the Metanova family apart and expose the dangerous secret Alexander so carefully protects—a secret as devastating as the war itself—as the lovers are swept up in the brutal tides that will change the world and their lives forever.

-The basic plot: Tatiana is an incredibly naive and innocent girl who’s almost 17 and lives in a cramped room in Communist Russia with her grandparents, parents, sister, and brother.
-She’s told to go to the store to get some food because Germany is invading Russia.
-She can’t imagine them ever running out of food so she buys ice cream instead and waltzes around town instead.
-She runs into this soldier named Alexander and it’s basically love at first sight.
-He helps her back to her home where they discover Tatiana is the sister of the girl he’s been seeing.
+Tatiana is a naive and innocent girl who’s almost 17 and lives in a cramped room in Communist Russia with her grandparents, parents, sister, and brother.
+One day she’s told to go to the store to get some food because Germany is invading Russia.
+She can’t imagine them ever running out of food so she buys ice cream instead and waltzes around town.
+She runs into a soldier named Alexander and it’s basically love at first sight.
+He helps her back to her home where they discover she’s the sister of the girl he’s been seeing.

 The best plot device for tension was definitely Alexander’s “friend” Dimitri.
 He’s a ruthlessly self-serving guy who knows the truth about Alexander’s past (which I won’t spoil) and basically controls him because of that.
 Dimitri takes whatever Alexander is interested in, so that’s yet another reason why Alexander has to pretend to be totally uninterested in Tatiana.
-That worked WAY better than the whole sister reason.
+Those parts kind of reminded me of The Winner’s Crime at times.

 But just a few complaints:

-I genuinely wanted to love Alexander and be totally into this romance, but I was not a fan of him.
-I know a lot of my Goodreads friends LOVE Alexander, but I just have zero tolerance for men who are super possessive, aggressive, controlling, don’t listen when women say no, and who have a temper.
-He was just not attractive to me in most scenes.
-I get that it’s another culture and time period, which is why I kept reading.
+I think my problem was I just wasn’t the biggest fan of Alexander in the end.
+I know a lot of my Goodreads friends LOVE him, but I just have zero tolerance for men who are super possessive, aggressive, controlling, don’t listen when women say no, and who have a violent temper.
+I can’t get past that.
+I know it’s another country & time period, which is why I kept reading despite everything.
 But the level of his love/obsession with Tatiana could easily turn abusive (and it was kind of creepy at times already… like he was more into her “innocence” than her).
-And him punching the wall by Tatiana’s face and screaming at her and hurting her because he’s just crazy with concern is… not that romantic to me.
-He legitimately freaked me out in some scenes that I’m pretty sure were meant to be sweet?
-And Tatiana’s willingness to literally DIE for him and completely disregard herself was a concerning combination with his behavior.
+And him punching the wall by Tatiana’s face and screaming at her and hurting her because he’s just crazy with concern is… not that romantic to me?!?
+He legitimately freaked me out in some scenes that I’m pretty sure were meant to be sweet.
+And Tatiana’s willingness to literally DIE for him and completely disregard herself was pathetic.

-Ok… now I’m laughing.
+Ok, now I’m laughing.
 Maybe I’m just not the best person to review dramatic love stories.
-I get that people love this stuff, but I just want to sit everyone down and discuss things rationally.
-COMMUNICATE.
-I’m really sorry that I suck the fun out of books by ranting about the guys everyone loves…
+I get that people love this stuff, but I mostly want to sit everyone down and COMMUNICATE.
+I guess this just isn’t my scene.